qgis/QGIS-Documentation/docs/user_manual/working_with_vector/vector_properties.rst

   The :guilabel:`Legend placeholder image` helps you :ref:`select an image
   <embedded_file_selector>` for replacement, displayed both in the
   :guilabel:`Layers` panel and the print layout legend.
-* |checkbox| :guilabel:`Show label legend`: Displays the label entries as their own entries in the legend.
-The font style is previewed along with the description.
+* |checkbox| :guilabel:`Show label legend`: Displays overviews of the different label settings as entries in the legends.
+  The :ref:`label style <showlabels>` is previewed along with the description.
 * |checkbox| :guilabel:`Text on symbols`: In some cases it can be useful to add extra information to the symbols in the legend.
 With this frame, you can affect to any of the symbols used in the layer symbology a text that is